ai-patchx/patchx/README.md

 SUPABASE_ANON_KEY = "<your_anon_key>"
 ```
 2. The Worker exposes a public config endpoint at `/api/config/public` returning `{ supabaseUrl, supabaseAnonKey }`.
-3. The frontend lazily initializes Supabase and falls back to this endpoint if `VITE_SUPABASE_*` are not set.
+3. The frontend lazily initializes Supabase and falls back to this endpoint if `SUPABASE_*` are not set.

 ### Gerrit Configuration